explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

 - **A real eviction index**: `EnforceStorageBudget` does a full-entry-list scan-and-sort on every budget-relevant write (documented in the registry header's Phase 1 limitations note), not the incremental O(1) usage-tracking / O(log n) eviction-index a real implementation needs at scale.
-- **Keeping the Public Hash List snapshot current**: step 18's `data/public-hash-list.bin` is a one-time snapshot (generated `62a6025eb5`); the upstream `.dat` file is regenerated on its own schedule (a bot commit landed *during this same session*, coincidentally), and nothing here re-runs `generate_public_hash_list.py` automatically.
-A real implementation would need either a periodic re-embed (rebuild-triggered, matching the etld_data.inc-style "checked-in generated file, manually refreshed" precedent this mirrors) or a genuine runtime update mechanism -- out of scope for a first real pass.
+- **Keeping the Public Hash List snapshot current**: `data/public-hash-list.bin` is a one-time snapshot; the upstream `.dat` file is regenerated on its own schedule, and nothing here re-runs `generate_public_hash_list.py` automatically.
+A real implementation would need either a periodic re-embed (rebuild-triggered, matching the etld_data.inc-style "checked-in generated file, manually refreshed" precedent this mirrors) or a genuine runtime update mechanism — out of scope for a first real pass.
 - **Dedicated security review pass**: per-algorithm path-safety validation reaching the trusted process, resource caps on `seek()`/`truncate()` once real disk backing exists.
-- **Settings UI**: inspect/delete individual entries from `about:preferences` or similar --
+- **Settings UI**: inspect/delete individual entries from `about:preferences` or similar — the
-  step 17's clear-data integration covers bulk/site-scoped clearing, not a per-entry browser.
+  clear-data integration (decision 15) covers bulk/site-scoped clearing, not a per-entry browser.
-- **Reattributing storage-budget usage on partial site-clear**: decision 15's own documented limitation -- if `clearBySite()` removes specifically an entry's *first* storing origin (the one `mOriginUsage` attributes bytes to) while other storing origins remain, that usage credit goes stale rather than transferring to the entry's new first storing origin.
+- **Reattributing storage-budget usage on partial site-clear**: decision 15's own documented limitation — if `clearBySite()` removes specifically an entry's *first* storing origin (the one `mOriginUsage` attributes bytes to) while other storing origins remain, that usage credit goes stale rather than transferring to the entry's new first storing origin.
 Rare, bounded, not fixed.
 - **Declarative integrations** (HTML `crossoriginstorage` attribute, JS import attribute, CSS `cross-origin-storage()`): each belongs to its own host-language spec, out of scope here.
-WPT subtests for all three currently fail for this reason, confirmed on the latest full-suite run.
+WPT subtests for all three currently fail for this reason.
 - **Firefox's lack of `Permissions-Policy` HTTP header support**: a pre-existing platform gap (`grep -rln "\"Permissions-Policy\""` across `dom/`/`netwerk/` returns nothing, vs. the legacy `Feature-Policy` header, which is supported), not something to fix as part of COS.
 Two WPT subtests that rely on the header-based (not `allow=`-attribute-based) restriction form currently fail for this reason.
-- **Dedicated regression tests for the persistence/budget code paths**: step 20 closed most of this — the registry's full lifecycle, disclosure scoping, `RemoveSite`'s partial-revoke branch against two genuinely distinct sites, and the rate limiter (including actually exhausting a write burst to a denial) all now have checked-in gtest coverage, not just ad hoc marionette scripts.
-What's still uncovered: **persistence** (`CrossOriginStoragePersistence`'s disk read/write/scan path — step 20's tests all use the in-memory fallback, none force a real `WriteEntry`/`ScanPersistedEntries` round trip) and **storage-budget eviction** (`EnforceStorageBudget` actually evicting an entry under a constrained budget) — both still verified only via ad hoc marionette scripts (not checked into the tree) and a full WPT re-run (no regressions) each time.
+- **Dedicated regression tests for the persistence/budget code paths**: the registry's full lifecycle, disclosure scoping, `RemoveSite`'s partial-revoke branch against two genuinely distinct sites, and the rate limiter (including exhausting a write burst to a denial) all have checked-in gtest coverage.
+What's still uncovered: **persistence** (`CrossOriginStoragePersistence`'s disk read/write/scan path — the current gtest suite exercises only the in-memory fallback, none force a real `WriteEntry`/`ScanPersistedEntries` round trip) and **storage-budget eviction** (`EnforceStorageBudget` actually evicting an entry under a constrained budget) — both still verified only via ad hoc marionette scripts (not checked into the tree) and a full WPT re-run.

+## Risks

+**Biggest open risk: the write path is still fully memory-resident, capped at a flat 4 GiB ceiling (decision 9), not genuinely streaming to disk.** This bounds worst-case memory correctly, but it's a hard ceiling on how large a single write can ever be, and one in-flight write can hold up to 4 GiB resident in the parent process.
+Removing or raising that ceiling safely needs real disk-backed streaming (see Deferred work above) — not a purely mechanical swap, since the integrity-ordering constraint the shared cross-vendor engineering notes describe (hash only the complete, final content, never incrementally) applies regardless of backing store.

+**Second risk: storage-budget eviction and PHL-membership disclosure have no dedicated regression test yet** (see Deferred work and Verification plan below) — they're exercised only incidentally through manual/WPT runs that don't generate enough traffic to trip an eviction or land on a real PHL-listed hash.
+A regression in either would likely go unnoticed until it surfaced as a real, user-visible failure.

 ## Verification plan

-- `./mach build` after every WebIDL/IPDL/XPIDL-touching step (2, 3, 4, 5, 6, 7, 8, 11, 12, 13, 17,
-  18)
-  — new bindings and actor code need a real build, not `build faster`.
+- **Build after every WebIDL/IPDL/XPIDL-touching change.** New bindings and actor code need a real `./mach build`, not `build faster`.
-- Manual smoke testing via `./mach run --setpref dom.crossOriginStorage.enabled=true` against a public COS test page after each user-visible step — this is what actually caught the two real bugs fixed in steps 6 and 7; type-checking and WPT alone would not have caught either, since both were runtime-only failures (a feature-policy allowlist miss, and a missing prototype method) that don't show up as compile errors.
+- **Manual smoke testing** via `./mach run --setpref dom.crossOriginStorage.enabled=true` against a real page exercising the API.
+This catches runtime-only failures — a Permissions Policy allowlist miss, a missing prototype method — that don't show up as compile errors and that WPT or type-checking alone won't surface.
-- `./mach wpt --headless --setpref dom.crossOriginStorage.enabled=true
-  testing/web-platform/tests/cross-origin-storage/` after every step from 9 onward.
-Current state (post step 13): `filesystemwritablefilestream-verify.tentative.https.any.js` passes 16/16
-  subtests across all 4 globals; `requestFileHandle-create-and-read.tentative.https.any.js`
-  (including its concurrent-writers subtest, see below) passes 12/12 across all 4 globals; the only remaining failures across the full suite are the pre-existing, explicitly out-of-scope gaps listed under Deferred work above (declarative HTML/CSS/import-attribute integrations, and the `Permissions-Policy` header) — unchanged in count and identity across every re-run since step 9, confirming none of steps 10–14 regressed anything.
+- **Run the imported WPT suite**: `./mach wpt --headless --setpref dom.crossOriginStorage.enabled=true testing/web-platform/tests/cross-origin-storage/`.
+Expected current state: `filesystemwritablefilestream-verify.tentative.https.any.js` and `requestFileHandle-create-and-read.tentative.https.any.js` pass in full across all 4 globals; the declarative HTML/CSS/import-attribute integration tests and two `Permissions-Policy`-header tests are expected to fail (out of scope / pre-existing platform gap — see Deferred work above).
-- **Persistence (step 13) was verified with a real cross-process restart**, not just WPT (a single WPT run never spans a process restart, so it structurally cannot exercise the reload-from-disk path): a `marionette_driver`-scripted Python harness launches the built Firefox against a persistent (not auto-deleted) profile with a `.bytes`/`.meta` pair confirmed on disk after the write, force-quits it, relaunches against the *same* profile, and confirms `requestFileHandle()` (no `create`) + `getFile()` still returns the original content.
-This is what actually caught decision 11's `ReadSegments()` bug — every earlier verification pass (build succeeding, full WPT suite passing) had missed it, since the write path never exercises `ReadCString()` at all and nothing else in this feature restarts the browser mid-test.
+- **Persistence needs verification via a real cross-process restart, not just WPT** — a WPT run never spans a process restart, so it structurally cannot exercise the reload-from-disk path.
+  Recommended technique: a `marionette_driver`-scripted Python harness launches the built Firefox against a persistent (not auto-deleted) profile, writes an entry, confirms the `.bytes`/`.meta` pair on disk, force-quits the browser, relaunches against the *same* profile, and confirms `requestFileHandle()` (no `create`) + `getFile()` still returns the original content.
-- The write-size cap from step 12 has **still not** been exercised end to end at the exact 4 GiB boundary (WPT has no dedicated coverage since the spec doesn't mandate an exact ceiling, and writing 4 GiB in a quick manual/scripted test isn't practical).
-A session whose `WriteChunk`/ `Truncate` calls would grow `WriteSession::mBytes` past 4 GiB is expected to fail `close()` with `DataError`; worth an actual regression test (e.g. seeking to just past 4 GiB and writing one byte, rather than writing the full 4 GiB) before relying on this.
+- **The write-size cap (4 GiB)** doesn't yet have a dedicated boundary test; worth adding as a regression test that seeks to just past 4 GiB and writes one byte, expecting `close()` to fail with `DataError` — not a test that actually writes 4 GiB.
-- The two-concurrent-writers-one-fails-one-succeeds scenario the outstanding-writer-count design (decision 8) exists to handle is **covered**: it turned out to already be a test case in the imported `wpt#61811` suite (`requestFileHandle-create-and-read.tentative.https.any.js`, "a failed write does not disrupt a concurrent, still-outstanding write for the same hash that succeeds") — missed on an earlier read-through of the suite, found on a closer look, confirmed passing 12/12 across all 4 globals post step 13.
-No new test was needed.
+- **The concurrent-writers-one-fails-one-succeeds invariant** the outstanding-writer-count design (decision 8) exists to handle is covered by the imported WPT suite's own test for it (`requestFileHandle-create-and-read.tentative.https.any.js`, "a failed write does not disrupt a concurrent, still-outstanding write for the same hash that succeeds") — no separate WPT-level test is needed for this, though the gtest suite (below) also covers it directly for speed.
-- Storage-budget eviction, rate limiting, and GREASE'ing (step 13) do **not** have a dedicated regression test yet — see the matching item under Deferred work above.
-They were exercised only incidentally (a handful of ordinary requests during WPT/manual runs, never enough traffic to actually trip a rate limit or a budget eviction) and are unverified in the specific failure modes they exist to handle.
-The Public Hash List's own lookup mechanism is the exception — see below.
+- **Storage-budget eviction, rate limiting, and GREASE'ing**: the gtest suite covers rate-limiter burst exhaustion; storage-budget eviction and PHL-membership disclosure (which needs a real preimage, not fabricatable) are not yet covered — see the matching item under Deferred work above.
-- **The real Public Hash List (step 18) was verified with a gtest against the actual shipped file**, not a synthetic stand-in: `dom/crossoriginstorage/gtest/ TestCrossOriginStoragePublicHashList.cpp` extracts the first, a middle, and the last entry directly from `data/public-hash-list.bin` at generation time and asserts `Contains()` finds all three, plus rejects an absent (all-zeros) digest, malformed input, and a real digest tagged with the wrong algorithm. `./mach gtest "CrossOriginStoragePublicHashList.*"` — all 4 cases pass.
+- **The Public Hash List**: recommended verification technique for this kind of shipped-data-file testing is a gtest that extracts real first/middle/last entries from the shipped `data/public-hash-list.bin` at generation time and asserts `Contains()` finds them, plus rejects an absent (all-zeros) digest, malformed input, and a real digest tagged with the wrong algorithm (`dom/crossoriginstorage/gtest/TestCrossOriginStoragePublicHashList.cpp`, `./mach gtest "CrossOriginStoragePublicHashList.*"`).
 This exercises the full path (`FINAL_TARGET_FILES` packaging, `NS_GRE_DIR` resolution at runtime, the actual file read, and the binary search), not just the parsing logic in isolation.
-What it does **not** cover: an end-to-end wildcard-scope disclosure decision actually driven by real PHL membership (as opposed to GREASE) — doing that would need real content bytes matching one of the ~295k listed hashes, which by construction (pre-image resistance) aren't available to fabricate for a test.
+It does not cover an end-to-end wildcard-scope disclosure decision actually driven by real PHL membership (as opposed to GREASE) — that would need real content bytes matching one of the listed hashes, which by construction (pre-image resistance) aren't available to fabricate for a test.
-- **Step 20's gtest suite** (`./mach gtest "CrossOriginStorage*"`) — 27 tests across 4 suites, all
-  passing: `CrossOriginStorageUtilsTest` (9), `CrossOriginStorageRegistryTest` (10),
-  `CrossOriginStorageRateLimiterTest` (4), `CrossOriginStoragePublicHashList` (4, from step 18).
-A
-  full WPT re-run after landing this confirmed no regressions — the only failures are the same pre-existing, out-of-scope categories listed under Deferred work (declarative HTML/CSS/import attribute, Permissions-Policy header), unchanged in identity from every prior run since step 9.
-- **`nsIClearDataService` integration (step 17) was verified end to end with a marionette script**, not WPT (clear-data is chrome-only, never reachable from web content): writes two entries, calls `nsICrossOriginStorageService.clear()` directly, confirms both become unreadable; writes a third, clears via the real `Services.clearData.deleteData(CLEAR_CROSS_ORIGIN_STORAGE, ...)` path (proving the flag registration, `ClearDataService.sys.mjs` wiring, and XPCOM component registration all actually connect, not just the registry method in isolation), confirms the same.
-Only the **full-wipe** path (`clear()`/`deleteData`) was exercised end to end this way — `clearBySite()`'s partial-revoke branch (an entry surviving with one storing origin removed but others intact) still isn't, since that needs real content-page navigation to distinct https origins, which a chrome-context-only marionette script (system principal throughout) can't produce on its own.
-Step 20's gtest suite does now cover the underlying logic `clearBySite()` delegates to (`CrossOriginStorageRegistry::RemoveSite()`) directly, against two genuinely distinct sites — a real, checked-in regression test for the mechanism itself, just not the actor/IPC plumbing on top of it.
-See the matching item under Deferred work above.
+- **The gtest suite as a whole** (`./mach gtest "CrossOriginStorage*"`) covers the registry lifecycle, disclosure scoping, the monotonic upgrade rule, the `RemoveSite`/`ClearAll` clear-data paths (including the partial-revoke branch against two genuinely distinct sites), and the rate limiter's burst exhaustion.
+Raw NSS calls (`ComputeHashValueHex` → `PK11_HashBuf`) need an explicit `NSS_NoDB_Init(nullptr)` call in a bare gtest process, since nothing there triggers the platform's normal crypto-subsystem startup path — this matches `security/manager/ssl/tests/gtest/HMACTest.cpp`'s own precedent.
+- **`nsIClearDataService` integration**: the recommended verification technique for chrome-only surfaces WPT can't reach is a marionette script that writes entries, calls `clear()` directly and via the real `Services.clearData.deleteData()` path, and confirms both are unreadable afterward.
+  The full-wipe path is straightforward to verify this way.
+The partial-revoke branch's actor/IPC plumbing (as opposed to the underlying `RemoveSite()` registry logic, which the gtest suite covers directly) needs real distinct-origin content-page navigation, which a chrome-context script can't produce on its own.

 ## Rollout

-Every step above was committed individually to `tomayac/firefox`'s `cross-origin-storage` branch and pushed after local verification passed; no step was squashed or amended.
-The GitHub Actions release workflow (step 10, reworked in step 14) is manual-dispatch only (`workflow_dispatch`, not on every push, to avoid paying for a full clean multi-platform build on every commit) and publishes macOS arm64, Linux x86_64, and Windows x86_64 builds to a rolling `cross-origin-storage-latest` release tag on the same fork, so testers can download a build without compiling locally — though only the macOS leg has actually been run and confirmed working; Linux and Windows are best-effort until someone triggers the workflow and checks.
-As of step 16, those builds have the feature enabled by default, so there's nothing left for a tester to configure.
-Nothing has been proposed upstream to `mozilla-central` — this is a personal-fork feature branch for as long as Deferred work above remains open (default-enabled on this fork's own testing builds is not the same claim as "ready to ship" — see step 16's own framing).
+The GitHub Actions release workflow is manual-dispatch only (`workflow_dispatch`, not on every push, to avoid paying for a full clean multi-platform build on every commit) and publishes macOS arm64, Linux x86_64, and Windows x86_64 builds to a rolling `cross-origin-storage-latest` release tag on the same fork, so testers can download a build without compiling locally — though only the macOS leg has actually been run and confirmed working; Linux and Windows are best-effort until someone triggers the workflow and checks.
+Those builds have the feature enabled by default, so there's nothing left for a tester to configure.
+Nothing has been proposed upstream to `mozilla-central` — this is a personal-fork feature branch for as long as Deferred work above remains open (default-enabled on this fork's own testing builds is not the same claim as "ready to ship").